diepanhng0711/AIMS-Project/README.md

  + Go to ./src/main/java/AimsProject/main/Aims.java.
 Then run it with your IDE.

 ## Features
-AIMS-Project is a JavaFX application that illustrate how you to buy and sell media products such as DVD, CD, Book online with these following features:
+AIMS-Project is a JavaFX application that illustrates how you buy and sell media products such as DVD, CD, Book online (from customer's prospective) with these following features:
 <br>
 <br>
 <img src="https://github.com/diepanhng0711/AIMS-Project/blob/main/src/main/resources/AimsProject/main/AIMS_Demo.png">